Alexander Rosenberg: The Intrigues of Jennie Lee

 in 2020 Rosenberg's third novel was published by Top Hat Books.
 An afterword identities the large number of public figures from Great Britain in the '30s who figure in the novel, including Jennie Lee, Aneurin Bevan, Elizabeth Bowes-Lyon--the subsequent centenarian Queen Mother, Lady Astor, Ellen Wilkinson, Ramsay MacDonald and Oswald Mosley.

 In the Shadows of Enigma

 Rosenberg's fourth historical novel, a sequel to “The Girl from Krakow”, was published in 2021, also by Top Hat Books.
 This novel offers an explanation of why the Western Allies—the US, Great Britain, Canada, New Zealand and Australia—kept the breaking of the German Enigma code secret for 30 years after the end of the Second World War.
 Four characters from his earlier novel figure in the sequel, Rita Feuerstahl, her partner Gil Romero, her son Stefan and a former Gestapo detective still working for the German Federal Republic, Otto Schulke.

+Thurlow’s War

+This historical thriller is about an American fighter pilot who leaves the Army Air Corps to fly first for the Spanish Republic and then for the Nationalist Chinese against the Japanese.
+With US entry into the war he is re-enlisted but sent to fly 8th Air Group bombing missions over Germany.
+Despite outstanding performance Thurlow is never promoted and repeated assigned to high mortality missions with inexperienced crews.
+Shot down over Germany he successfully escapes only to be reassigned to fighter missions in New Guinea, where he finally comes face to face with the powerful American political figure who has sought to have him killed by enemy action since US entry in 1941.
+Like other Rosenberg novels, “Thurlow’s War” features several historical figures, including Robert Capa, Claire Chennault.
+Ira Eaker, Curtis LeMay, Paul Tibbetts, and Solly Zuckerman, Wilhelm Canaris and Walter Cronkite.